Dental Care for Seniors: Essential Guide to Oral Health in Later Years

 -

-Denture-related problems: Ill-fitting dentures can cause discomfort and oral health issues.
+Denture-related issues: Ill-fitting dentures can cause discomfort, difficulty eating, and even lead to oral infections.

 How can seniors maintain good oral hygiene?

-Maintaining good oral hygiene is crucial for seniors to prevent dental problems and preserve their natural teeth.
-Here are some tips for effective dental care in later years:
+Maintaining good oral hygiene is crucial for seniors to prevent dental problems and preserve their natural teeth:

 -